-- SEO is the results of a content marketing strategy that makes utilization of highly converting keywords that your target audience is searching on.
+SEO is the result of a content marketing strategy that makes utilization of highly converting keywords that your target audience is searching on.
 We call those “magic beans”.

 SEO in the digital marketing mix is, and has been, a great way to grow your business naturally as people seek out your content and products.
-Institutionalizing a definition of SEO will help purchasers or visitors better understand the importance of it, the reason for spending time on it, and the short and long-term impact an SEO strategy has on success maintenance and growth of your brand online.
-It might not be an over night thing (actually it takes a year(s) to get solid traction) but it should be something to invest your time and energy in.
+Institutionalizing a definition of SEO will help purchasers or visitors better understand the importance of it, the reason for spending time on it, and the short and long-term impact an SEO strategy has on the success maintenance, and growth of your brand online.
+It might not be an overnight thing (actually it takes a year(s) to get solid traction) but it should be something to invest your time and energy in.